fredgibbs/fredgibbs.github.io/courses/etc/atom-and-github.md

 It's just text!
 So fast!!
 So Easy!!!
 Remember you can preview your Markdown as you write through the menu `Packages`->`Markdown Preview`->`Toggle Preview`.
 Save often.

 ## Posting
-When you're ready to commit your file to our repository, click the `Git` link/label in the lower right of your Atom window.
-Double-click your file from the `Unchanged Changes` tab.
+When you're ready to commit your file to our repository, you're just a few clicks away.

+- Click the `Git` link/label (NOT GITHUB) in the lower right of your Atom window.

+- Double-click your file from the `Unchanged Changes` tab.
 You see it moves to the `Staged Changes` pane.

-Type a description of your changes (like `create file`).
+- In the text box that has a grayed out `Commit message`, enter a description of your changes (like `create file`).

-Click the `Commit to master` button.
+- Click the big blue `Commit to main` button.

+- Click the small `Push` link on the bottom of the Atom window.
 You're done!

 If you're paranoid like me, you can double check that your post is in our repository at GitHub.
 But unless you got some weird error message, it will be there.